Skip to content

 How does United States Oil Fund ETF open interest compare across exchanges?

-United States Oil Fund ETF (USO) open interest is broken down by exchange in the chart above, showing the total value of outstanding USO derivative contracts on each platform.
+The United States Oil Fund ETF (USO) open-interest chart shows the total value of outstanding USO derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the USO long/short ratio indicate?